 The Council continues to identify new engagement and consultation activities in compliance with the Consultation Charter.
 Consultation and engagement are one of the main tools that the Council uses to inform and understand the opinions and views of local residents, customers, and other stakeholders.
 The team continue to review their listening and engagement processes to increase stakeholder participation.
 Currently the team are re-establishing the Customer Focus Panel and looking at how better to engage with the 16-25 year olds.
-The Communications, Consultation and Engagement Strategy is currently being reviewed to reflect elements of the Council's improvement plan moving forward.
+The draft Communications, Consultation and Engagement Strategy reflects elements of the Council's improvement plan moving forward, this will be presented to Scrutiny Committee in January 2023 and Full Council for approval in February 2023.
 The Council's external and internal communication channels are: